ghostiek/CICD-Presentation/GitBasics/git.md

 So lets add this to the staging area, as well and commit it! `git add .` followed by `git commit -m "Made 2 new files and modified hello.txt"`

-We can also undo commits by running `git reset [commit id]` this will preserve our changes onto our local working directory.
+We can also delete all commits past a certain commit id by running `git reset [commit id]` this will preserve our changes onto our local working directory.
 If we wish to really change all the files to exactly what they were when the commit happened we run `git reset --hard [commit id]`.
 If we want to go back one commit and don't feel like getting the id we can use `git reset HEAD~1`.
 You may modify the 1 to any number to specify any number of commits before the current one.

 ### What if there's sensitive or useless data we never want to commit and share?